 Preparation of the financial statements requires the trustees to make significant judgements and estimates.
-The items in the financial statements where these judgements and estimates have been made include:

-- Determining the basis for the allocation of support and governance costs across the charitable activities as shown in note 3; - The impacts of Covid-19 on estimating the future cash flows of the charity.
+The only item in the financial statements where these judgements and estimates have been made are in respect of determining the basis for the allocation of support and governance costs across the charitable activities as shown in note 3.